 · Christmas Eve Services at 2:00 and 4:00 p.m.

 The Children's Choir is led by Children's Choir Director, Kara Joy Baker.
-The Choir practices on Tuesdays from 4:30-5:30 p.m.
+The Choir practices on Sundays from 8:15-8:45 a.m.
 The Children's Choir offers monthly presentations during regular church services, with special musical pageants in December and in the spring.
 The Choir also performs at the annual Lessons and Carols service in December each year.
 Interested young singers are encouraged to join any time.

 S.O.S.
 (Service or Social Group)